VarSiv/VarSiv/README.md

 ### Hi!
-I am a CS student from Buenos Aires, Argentina.
-Passionate about math, game dev and coffee.
+I am a CS student from Argentina.
+Currently focused on learning game dev.
+Math nerd.
 Hoping to work on some fun projects this year :)

 <!--
 **VarSiv/VarSiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.